jelloir/debian-install-lvm-thin/README.md

 copy_exec /usr/sbin/thin_check
 manual_add_modules dm_thin_pool
 ```
+### Install

-Boot the Debian installer and proceed up until you have reached partition disks and then switch to another console e.g. ALT-F2
+Boot the Debian installer and proceed up until you have reached partition disks and then switch to another console e.g. `ALT-F2`
 mount the media with the files you've copied.
-I'm using /usb and the files are in a folder called thin.
+I'm using `/usb` and the files are in a folder called thin.
 Then copy the files into the installer kernel modules path.

     mount /dev/sdb1 /usb
     cp /usb/thin/*.ko /lib/modules/4.9.0-3-amd64/

 Then probe all modules

     depmod -a

-cp thin_check into /usr/sbin/ and make executeable
+Copy `thin_check` into `/usr/sbin/` and make executeable

 cp /usb/thin/thin_check /usr/sbin/
 chmod +x /usr/sbin/thin_check